Creating the Space - Coronavirus Version

 By putting out tools, writing, video, workshops, and posts that can help people help people.

 We'll get content out as funding allows.
-We're starting a Discord community - an online chat, video, and voice forum to create a space for real-time conversation about this virus and how we can find ways through it.
+We're starting a Discord community (called a "server" on Discord) - an online chat, video, and voice forum to create a space for real-time conversation about this virus and how we can find ways through it.

 What we are setting out to do might resonate with you.
 We are planning to grow community, connection, and resilience here.
+We plan to advocate for inclusion.
 We plan to do some problem-solving while we're at it.
 We're going to need it all.

 We're here to counter fear, to put out tools that can help us find ways forward, to mitigate and address risk, and to find ways to navigate it and make our way through.